Sonal-Wagh/Customer-Churn-Prediction/README.md

-# Customer-Churn-PredictionCustomer Churn Prediction
+# Customer Churn Prediction

-Project Highlights
+## Project Highlights

-Built a machine learning model to predict telecom customer churn.
+- Built a machine learning model to predict telecom customer churn.

-Performed Exploratory Data Analysis (EDA) to understand customer behavior.
+- Performed Exploratory Data Analysis (EDA) to understand customer behavior.

-Identified key factors influencing churn such as tenure, contract type, and internet services.
+- Identified key factors influencing churn such as tenure, contract type, and internet services.

-Implemented KNN and Random Forest models for churn prediction.
+- Implemented KNN and Random Forest models for churn prediction.

-Evaluated models using accuracy, confusion matrix, and classification analysis.
+- Evaluated models using accuracy score and confusion matrix.

-This project helps companies identify customers likely to churn and take proactive retention actions.
+---

-Problem Statement
+# Problem Statement

-Customer churn is one of the major challenges for telecom companies.
+Customer churn is one of the major challenges faced by telecom companies.
 Acquiring new customers is significantly more expensive than retaining existing ones.
-Therefore, predicting which customers are likely to churn allows companies to take preventive measures such as personalized offers, improved customer service, or loyalty programs.
+Therefore, predicting which customers are likely to churn allows companies to take preventive measures such as improving customer service, offering personalized discounts, or providing loyalty programs.

 The goal of this project is to analyze telecom customer data and build machine learning models that can accurately predict customer churn.

-Dataset

-The project uses the Telco Customer Churn dataset, which contains information about customers of a telecom company.

-Dataset Features

-The dataset includes information such as:

-Customer demographics (gender, senior citizen, partner, dependents)

-Account information (tenure, contract type, payment method)

-Services subscribed (internet service, phone service, streaming services)

-Billing information (monthly charges, total charges)

-Target variable: Churn

-Each row represents a customer and whether they left the service or remained.

-Project Workflow
-1 Data Exploration

-Checked dataset structure

-Identified missing values

-Analyzed data types

-Generated descriptive statistics

-2 Data Preprocessing

-Handled missing values

-Converted categorical variables into numerical features

-Feature engineering

-Train-test split

-3 Exploratory Data Analysis

-Several visualizations were used to understand customer churn patterns:

-Churn distribution

-Gender vs Churn

-Internet service vs Churn

-Payment method distribution

-Tenure vs Churn

-Correlation heatmaps

-These visualizations helped identify important patterns influencing churn behavior.

-4 Machine Learning Models
+---

+# Dataset

+The dataset used in this project is the **Telco Customer Churn dataset**.

+### Dataset Features

+The dataset contains information about:

+- Customer demographics (Gender, Senior Citizen, Partner, Dependents)
+- Account information (Tenure, Contract Type, Payment Method)
+- Services subscribed (Internet Service, Phone Service, Streaming Services)
+- Billing information (Monthly Charges, Total Charges)
+- Target variable: **Churn**

+Each row represents a customer and whether they have churned or remained with the company.

+---

+# Project Workflow

+## 1 Data Exploration
+- Loaded the dataset
+- Checked data types and structure
+- Identified missing values
+- Generated summary statistics

+## 2 Data Preprocessing
+- Handled missing values
+- Converted categorical variables into numerical features
+- Performed feature engineering
+- Split dataset into training and testing sets

+## 3 Exploratory Data Analysis
+Visualizations used in this project include:

+- Churn distribution
+- Gender vs Churn
+- Internet service vs Churn
+- Payment method distribution
+- Tenure vs Churn
+- Correlation heatmaps

+These visualizations help understand the patterns and relationships in the dataset.

+---

+## 4 Machine Learning Models

 The following models were implemented:

-K-Nearest Neighbors (KNN)
+### K-Nearest Neighbors (KNN)

-Distance-based classification algorithm

-Used to classify customers based on similarity
+A distance-based classification algorithm that predicts the class of a data point based on its nearest neighbors.

-Random Forest Classifier
+### Random Forest Classifier

-Ensemble learning method

-Combines multiple decision trees to improve prediction accuracy
+An ensemble learning method that builds multiple decision trees and combines their predictions to improve accuracy and reduce overfitting.

+---

-Model Evaluation
+# Model Evaluation

 The models were evaluated using:

-Accuracy Score
+- Accuracy Score

-Confusion Matrix

-Classification metrics

-Example Confusion Matrix Interpretation:
+- Confusion Matrix

-Correctly predicted non-churn customers

-Correctly predicted churn customers

-False positives and false negatives

-This helps understand how well the model distinguishes between churn and non-churn customers.
+The confusion matrix helps analyze how well the model correctly predicts churn and non-churn customers.

+---

-Key Insights
+# Key Insights

-Some important findings from the analysis include:
+Important findings from the analysis include:

-Customers with month-to-month contracts have higher churn rates
+- Customers with **month-to-month contracts** show higher churn rates.

-Customers with short tenure are more likely to churn
+- Customers with **short tenure** are more likely to churn.

-Certain internet service types influence churn probability

-Customers with higher monthly charges tend to churn more frequently
+- Customers with **higher monthly charges** tend to churn more frequently.
+- Certain internet service types influence churn probability.

-These insights can help companies improve retention strategies and customer satisfaction.
+These insights can help companies improve customer retention strategies.

+---

-Technologies Used
+# Technologies Used

-Python
+- Python
-Pandas
+- Pandas
-NumPy
+- NumPy
-Matplotlib
+- Matplotlib
-Seaborn
+- Seaborn
-Scikit-learn
+- Scikit-learn
-Jupyter Notebook
+- Jupyter Notebook

+---

-Project Structure
+# Project Structure
-Customer-Churn-Prediction
-│
-├── Customer_churn.ipynb
-├── dataset.csv
-└── README.md